tanghao-xiaomi/docs/FAQ.md

 # FAQ

-## 1 What programming languages ​​can be used to develop applications for openvela
+## 1. What language can openvela use to develop applications?

-Native is mainly C/C++, and quick applications use javascript.
+Native programs mainly use C/C++.
+JavaScript is used for fast apps.

-## 2 What is the relationship between Xiaomi vela and openvela
+## 2. Relationship between Xiaomi Vela and openvela

-Openvela and Xiaomi vela are based on the same set of code, and openvela is an open source version.
+openvela and Xiaomi vela are based on the same code, and openvela is an open source version.